 Todd Pittenger - May 25, 2015 12:30 pm

-Members of the honor guard bow their heads in prayer at the Memorial Day service in Salina.
+Members of the honor guard bow their heads in prayer at a recent Memorial Day service in Salina.

 A large crowd of over 100 strong gathered on a wet Memorial Day Monday in Salina to remember, and honor, those who have died so that we might all be free.
 Following brief cemetery services at Gypsum Hill Cemetery and at Roselawn Cemetery, events culminated with a large gathering at the Saline County War Memorial in Sunset Park.